Gigafactory Berlin-Brandenburg: Production

-Site description
+Site

 The campus is 35 km south-east of central Berlin on the Berlin–Wrocław railway, which forms the north border of the site between Erkner station and Fangschleuse railway station; and the A10 motorway, which forms the west border.

 Extending north from the 1 km2 "GVZ Freienbrink" logistics centre, the area was an undeveloped 3 km2 greenfield land site designated industrial zone.
 It was planned as a location for a BMW car factory around the year 2000, but BMW chose Saxony instead.
-Much larger pine plantations in a landscape-scale conservation surrounds Freienbrink.
-A state-owned man-made forest of low-quality monoculture harvest-ready planted pine trees occupied the site, and authorities expected Tesla to mitigate felling by planting new trees of more diverse variety.
-160 hectares of plantation was cleared for the factory, and by 2022, 265 hectares of new multiple-species forest had been planted elsewhere.
-The pine plantation is planned to be upgraded with more species.
+Much larger pine meadows in a landscape-scale conservation surround Freienbrink and a state-owned man-made forest of low-quality monoculture harvest-ready planted pine trees occupied the site, and authorities expected Tesla to mitigate felling by planting new trees of more diverse variety.
+160 hectares of vegetation was cleared for the factory, and by 2022, 265 hectares of new multiple-species forest had been planted elsewhere.
+The pines are planned to be reforested with additional species.

-Old ordnance complicated site clearing, and seven bombs (85 kg total) were disposed in a controlled explosion on 26 January 2020.
+Old ordnance complicated site clearing, and seven bombs (85 kg total) were detonated in a controlled explosion in January 2020.
 The site also interrupts the route of the Old Postal Road (Grünheide Alte Poststraße).
+The environmental report indicated that the ground is valley sand, and contains some pollution with heavy metals.

 Purchase contract on the land was expected to be completed in December 2019.
 In December 2019, Tesla clarified an expected European Gigafactory production rate of approximately 500,000 vehicles per year.
 Tesla was to pay €13.50 per square metre for the 300 hectare site, to the sum of ~€41 million.
-In January 2020 German media reported that Tesla had approved the contract to buy the land for €41 million; Tesla signed the contract and the state notarised the contract on 29 January 2020.
+In January 2020, German media reported that Tesla had approved the contract to buy the land for €41 million; Tesla signed the contract and the state notarized the contract on 29 January 2020.

-The environment report indicates that the ground is valley sand, and contains some pollution with heavy metals.

-In July 2020, Elon Musk tweeted a picture of what the finalised Berlin-Brandenburg Gigafactory would look like.

 Logistics

 The current water supply (from Strausberg-Erkner) is sufficient for the first phase of a quarter million cars, but the second (to half a million cars) and third (to 3–4 million cars) phases need further water supply.
 Water purification is to be supplied by distillation and reverse osmosis.
 Additional facilities will include a waste water treatment plant with a capacity of 252 m3/h, a central supply building, an area for in- and outgoing deliveries (rail and truck) as well as employee parking lots.
+Niederbarnimer Eisenbahn began operating a free 400-seat Bombardier Talent diesel shuttle train between Fangschleuse station and the factory in September 2023.

 Some of the reasons for choosing Brandenburg were that the industrial site is expandable, the state has the highest production of green power per citizen in Germany, and there are qualified workers in the area.
 Suppliers also set up facilities in the area.